Hot dog variations: California

 In Los Angeles, Pink's Hot Dogs promotes its celebrity customers and its chili dogs, the latter of which come in a wide number of varieties.
 A local chain, Tommy's, also has chili dogs featuring a premium natural casing hot dog alongside its much better-known chili hamburgers, and another local chain The Hat, which specializes in pastrami, has them also.

 Other notable Los Angeles chains that specialize in hot dogs include Hot Dog On A Stick, which serves a preparation similar to a corn dog, and Wienerschnitzel, a chain that bills itself as "The World's Largest Hot Dog Chain."
 The Farmer John Dodger Dog is sold at Dodger Stadium.

-Street vendors in Los Angeles also serve the "Downtown Dog" or "LA Street Dog" a Mexican-style bacon-wrapped hot dog with grilled onions, jalapeños, and bell peppers, and mustard, ketchup, and mayonnaise as condiments.
-These are typically sold around closing time outside nightclubs and bars by street vendors, who grill the hot dogs on small push-carts.
+Numerous street vendors in Los Angeles and San Francisco serve the "Downtown Dog" or "LA Street Dog" a Mexican-style bacon-wrapped hot dog with grilled onions, jalapeños, and bell peppers, and mustard, ketchup, and mayonnaise as condiments.
+These are typically sold near attractions like Fisherman's Wharf or around closing time outside nightclubs and bars by immigrant Central-American vendors, who grill the hot dogs on small push-carts.
 The legality of such operations may be questionable, leading locals to sometimes refer to these treats as "Danger Dogs".
+Legislation in 2018 (SB 946) and 2022 (SB 972) decriminalized street-food vending.